beekhof/jira-tool/Docs/Design.md

-Here is a comprehensive, developer-ready specification for the `go-jira-helper` tool, compiling all requirements from our brainstorming session and adding necessary architecture, data, error, and testing plans.
+Here is a comprehensive, developer-ready specification for the `jira-tool` tool, compiling all requirements from our brainstorming session and adding necessary architecture, data, error, and testing plans.

 -----

 ## 1\. 📖 Overview

-The `go-jira-helper` is a command-line interface (CLI) tool built in Go.
+The `jira-tool` is a command-line interface (CLI) tool built in Go.
 Its primary purpose is to streamline the Jira workflow for engineers and product managers by integrating directly with the Jira and Gemini APIs.

 The tool will reduce context-switching and automate repetitive tasks, including: